 Equally attractive to Charles as this stunningly grand house are the fascinating people who have grown up inside it.
 They too constitute an education for the comparatively isolated Charles in the dynamics of family life and the way in which characteristics and experiences common to this closely-knit group take on different forms in the development and expression of each individual.

-Of the four children born to Lord and Lady Marchmain – all abandoned by their father in childhood and steeped in every article and nuance of the catechism from their infancy – two take on the faith so completely that they hope (in vain, as it turns out) that they have callings to the religious life.
+Of the four children born to Lord and Lady Marchmain – abandoned to the exclusive care of their mother as children and steeped in every precept and nuance of the catechism throughout their growing up – two take on the faith so completely that they hope (in vain, as it turns out) that they have callings to the religious life.
 These are Bridey, the eldest son, and Cordelia, the baby daughter.
 The coldly logical Bridey is both blazingly brilliant and woefully obtuse; a perfectly hopeless reader of people who causes so much inadvertent offense that he rarely gets a chance to impart the knowledge he possesses.
 The much more generous-hearted Cordelia (though occasionally mischievous) has a knack for taking anybody’s measure in seconds flat but routinely goes her own way with such quiet self-containment that her gifts are commonly overlooked.
-There’s a sort of parlour game that lovers of Brideshead Revisited like to play with one another as your answer to the question, "Who's your favourite Flyte ?" seems to reveal so much about you.
+There’s a sort of parlour game that lovers of Brideshead Revisited like to play with one another, believing as we do that your answer to the question, "Who's your favourite Flyte?" reveals so much about you.
 Well, Cordelia is mine.

 It’s the two Flytes in the middle, Sebastian and his equally worldly and even more headstrong sister, Julia, who struggle most valiantly, and mess up their lives most completely, in trying to elude the clutches of – almost literally in their case – Mother Church.
 And of course, it is those two rebel Flytes, who successively elicit what turns out to be the doomed love of the agnostic Charles Ryder.
 No small part of the fun of the book or the series is to watch, in one situation and conversation after another, as the uncomprehending Charles smacks up against and tries to make sense of the religious reflexes of all the members of this beguiling family.

 I particularly enjoy this exchange between Charles and Bridey as they clear out Sebastian’s rooms at Oxford – finding bottles of booze stashed everywhere – after Sebastian has been sent down in disgrace after one too many benders.
 This is the first big demotion in what will turn out to be Sebastian’s steady descent to the exiled half-life of a remittance man who is given a regular allowance to disappoint his family somewhere beyond the range of their sight, like Tunis.
-Irked that Bridey is “as grave and impersonal as ever,” Charles bristles when the older brother just comes out and says, “My mother thinks Sebastian is a confirmed drunkard.
+Irked that Bridey’s demeanour is “as grave and impersonal as ever” as they carry out this melancholy task of erasure, Charles bristles when the older brother just comes out and says, “My mother thinks Sebastian is a confirmed drunkard.
 Is he?”

 “He’s in danger of becoming one.”